ronentaich17/sw-algorithm/README.md

-# sw-algorithm
+# Smith Waterman Python Implamentation

-This project is an implamentation of a sequence alignment algorithm, Smith-Waterman, in python.
-It is not yet completed.
+This program is a work-in-progress that is designed to simulate the local sequence alignment algorithm, Smith-Waterman.
+It's still an early work in progress, but updates are coming soon.